-Four of the complaints arose from the convictions being disclosed as part of a CRB check and the other arose due to the individual requesting to know what information about her was being held by the police.
+Four of the complaints arose from the convictions being disclosed as part of a DBS check and the other arose due to the individual requesting to know what information about her was being held by the police.

 What action did the Information Commissioner take?

 The Information Commissioner issued enforcement notices against five different Chief Constables to ensure that they deleted the information regarding the old convictions.
 This was appealed to an Information Tribunal where it was held that the convictions should be deleted from the police national computer as their retention was viewed as an infringement of principles 3 and 5 of the Data Protection Act 1998 – that the data being held was excessive and was being kept for longer than was necessary.